unlimitedinfinit/unlimitedinfinit/README.md

 # Joshua Abrams — @unlimitedinfinit
 **Prodigy.
 System Architect.
 Legal Savant.
-Disabled Polymath.
-Genius & Guru.**
+Disabled Genius & Guru.**
 I'm Joshua Abrams — a self-taught engineer, legal strategist, and digital freedom fighter.
 Born into chaos, forged in adversity, and wired to disrupt broken systems.
 From surviving the foster care system and homelessness to single-handedly winning over a dozen civil lawsuits as a pro se litigant, I don’t just write code — I write history.
 With over a decade of experience in IT infrastructure, cloud engineering, cybersecurity, and full-stack development, I specialize in building tools that empower the underrepresented.